quantify-os/quantify-core/docs/usage.rst

 The analysis steps and their order of execution is determined by the :attr:`~quantify.analysis.base_analysis.BaseAnalysis.analysis_steps` attribute as an :class:`~enum.Enum` (:class:`~quantify.analysis.base_analysis.AnalysisSteps`).
 The corresponding steps are implemented as methods of the analysis class.
 An analysis class inheriting from the abstract-base-class (:class:`~quantify.analysis.base_analysis.BaseAnalysis`) will only have to implement those methods that are unique to the custom analysis.
 Additionally, if required, a customized analysis flow can be specified by assigning it to the :attr:`~quantify.analysis.base_analysis.BaseAnalysis.analysis_steps` attribute.

-The simplest example of an analysis class is the :class:`~quantify.analysis.base_analysis.Basic1DAnalysis` that only implements the :meth:`~quantify.analysis.base_analysis.Basic1DAnalysis.create_figures` method and relies on the base class for data extraction and saving of the figures.
+The simplest example of an analysis class is the :class:`~quantify.analysis.base_analysis.BasicAnalysis` that only implements the :meth:`~quantify.analysis.base_analysis.BasicAnalysis.create_figures` method and relies on the base class for data extraction and saving of the figures.

 Take a look at the source code (also available in the API reference):

-.. admonition:: Basic1DAnalysis source code
+.. admonition:: BasicAnalysis source code
     :class: dropdown, note

         .. literalinclude:: ../quantify/analysis/base_analysis.py
-            :pyobject: Basic1DAnalysis
+            :pyobject: BasicAnalysis

 A slightly more complex use case is the :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis` that implements :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.process_data` to cast the data to a complex-valued array, :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.run_fitting` where a fit is performed using a model (from the :mod:`quantify.analysis.fitting_models` library), and :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.create_figures` where the data and the fitted curve are plotted together.